 Long papers may consist of up to eight (8) pages of content, plus unlimited pages of references.
 Final versions of long papers will be given one additional page of content (up to 9 pages), so that reviewers’ comments can be taken into account.

 Long papers will be presented orally or as posters as determined by the program committee.
 The decisions as to which papers will be presented orally and which as poster presentations will be based on the nature rather than the quality of the work.
 There will be no distinction in the proceedings between long papers presented orally and long papers presented as posters.

 Short paper submissions must describe original and unpublished work.
 Please note that a short paper is not a shortened long paper.
 Instead, short papers should have a point that can be made in a few pages.
 Some kinds of short papers include: a small, focused contribution; a negative result; an opinion piece; an interesting application nugget

 Short papers may consist of up to four (4) pages of content, plus unlimited pages of references.
 Final versions of short papers will be given one additional page of content (up to 5 pages), so that reviewers' comments can be taken into account.

 Short papers will be presented orally or as posters as determined by the program committee.
 While short papers will be distinguished from long papers in the proceedings, there will be no distinction in the proceedings between short papers presented orally and short papers presented as posters.

-7 September 2022: Workshop paper submission deadline (Softconf).
+7 September 2022Deadline Extension to 13th September 2022: Workshop paper submission deadline (Softconf).
 All submissions have to go through softconf.

 9 October 2022: Workshop paper notification deadline